openshift/training/rc-setup.md

 it's because Java is confusing.

 ## Conclusion
-This concludes the Beta 4 training.
+This concludes the RC training.
 Look for more example applications to come!

 # APPENDIX - DNSMasq setup
-In this training repository is a sample [dnsmasq.conf](./beta4/dnsmasq.conf) file and a sample [hosts](./beta4/hosts) file.
+In this training repository is a sample [dnsmasq.conf](./rc/dnsmasq.conf) file and a sample [hosts](./rc/hosts) file.
 If you do not have the ability to manipulate DNS in your environment, or just want a quick and dirty way to set up DNS, you can install dnsmasq on one of your nodes.
 Do **not** install DNSMasq on